Torchwood: Big Finish

 On 3 May 2015, it was announced that Big Finish Productions would produce a series of six Torchwood audio adventures starring John Barrowman as Jack.
 The new series of audio dramas will each focus on different members of the Torchwood team, exploring the impact that a mysterious event has on them, taking place at various times in and around the TV episodes.
 Starting off the range was John Barrowman, who stars in The Conspiracy by David Llewellyn, which was released September 2015.

 Big Finish later released shows billed as a continuation of Torchwood, or "series five", featuring a regular cast of nine.
 Barrowman, Myles, Owen, and Price returned to voice their characters.
-New to the series were civil servant St John Colchester (Paul Clayton), Ng (Alexandria Riley), news reporter Tyler Steele (Jonny Green), shapeshifting alien Orr (Samantha Béart), and a parallel universe version of Yvonne Hartman (Tracy Ann Oberman).
+New to the series were civil servant St John Colchester (Paul Clayton), Ng (Alexandria Riley), news reporter Tyler Steele (Jonny Green), shapeshifting alien Orr (Samantha Béart), and a parallel universe version of Yvonne Hartman (Tracy-Ann Oberman).

 Original soundtrack

-On 22 September 2008, Silva Screen Records released a compilation of music featured in the show's first and second series.
-The disc features 32 tracks composed by Ben Foster and Murray Gold.
-A second compilation disc was released on 17 July 2009, featuring 40 tracks from the show's third series, Children of Earth.
+The soundtrack album which was released on 22 September 2008, containing 32 tracks of incidental music composed by Ben Foster and Murray Gold and used in the first and second series.

-Programme information
+Ahead of the CD release, the album became available for download on the American iTunes Store on 5 August 2008, and on the Silva Screen website on 8 August 2008.